Zuckerberg says Trump DACA decision takes away ‘American Dream’

 Evangelista, a program manager at the Latino Leadership Council, who was born in Mexico, said "all we're asking for is a chance."
 He said if Congress doesn't act, many undocumented people will live in the shadows for fear of deportation.

-Praeli, whose family emigrated from Peru nearly two decades ago, recalled how as a teen she lied to friends about why she couldn't get her driver's license and applying for college, but she couldn't get federal financial aid because she and her family didn't have proper documentation.
+Praeli, whose family emigrated from Peru nearly two decades ago, recalled how as a teen she lied to friends about why she couldn't get her driver's license and why she couldn't receive federal financial aid when applying to college.
+She and her family didn't have proper documentation.

 "I'll never forget the screams my mother had," she said.
 "She was hugging the iPad as if she was hugging her mother one last time."